abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/5-PS-Arrays.md

 ## Two pointers

+- Notes:
+  - for `N sum` problems (2sum, 3sum, 4sum, etc...) we can use a `helper` function for searching to make the code cleaner

 ### Two Sum II

 Given a 1-indexed array of integers numbers that is already sorted in non-decreasing order, find two numbers such that they add up to a specific target number.
 Let these two numbers be `numbers[index1]` and `numbers[index2]` where `1 <= index1 < index2 <= numbers.length`.